LouisLanganay/Workshop-FrontEnd-Epytodo/Partie1/INSTALL AND SETUP.md

 ## Add Tailwind CSS

-Tailwind CSS is a utility-first CSS framework.
+Tailwind CSS is a utility-first CSS framework[^1].
 Here's how you can add it to your React project:

 1. Install Tailwind CSS:
 &nbsp;&nbsp;&nbsp;&nbsp;Install tailwindcss and its peer dependencies via npm, and create your ``tailwind.config.js`` file.